google/cargo-raze/README.md

 inclusion in stdlib), but it means that people who lack access to this ecosystem must reinvent many wheels.

-Putting that aside, there are also fantastic crates that help Rust developers interact with industry standard systems and libraries which can greatly accelerate development.
+Putting that aside there are also fantastic crates that help Rust developers interact with industry standard systems and libraries which can greatly accelerate development in the language.

 ## Why not build directly with Cargo / Why generate rustc invocations?

 Though the burden of emulating Cargo's functionality (where possible at all!) is high, it appears to be the only way to maintain the guarantees (correctness, reproducibility) that Bazel depends on to stay performant.
-It is possible (and likely, with inflight RFCs) that Cargo will become sufficiently flexible to allow it to be used directly for compilation, but at this point in time, it appears that maintaining a semblance of feature parity is actually easier than avoiding all of the sharp edges introduced by treating Cargo like the Rust compiler.
+It is possible and likely with inflight RFCs that Cargo will become sufficiently flexible to allow it to be used directly for compilation but at this point in time it appears that maintaining a semblance of feature parity is actually easier than avoiding all of the sharp edges introduced by treating Cargo like the Rust compiler.

 ## What is buildable right now with Bazel, and what is not?

-With a little bit of elbow grease, it is possible to build nearly everything, including projects that depend on openssl-sys.
+With a little bit of elbow grease it is possible to build nearly everything, including projects that depend on openssl-sys.
 Many sys crates will require identifying the system library that they wrap, and either vendoring it into the project, or telling Bazel where it lives on your system.
 Some may require minor